 Gin is produced from a neutral spirit double distilled with a mix of botanicals.
 Botanicals in six categories are used in the production of gin: seeds, herbs, bark, citrus peel, and others such as almond and clove.
 Historically, the dominant botanical was juniper.
 Recently, some of the top-selling gins (for example, Hendricks) use botanicals infused with roses and cucumbers.
 Today’s ambitious and skilled bartenders admire the complex flavors of gin.
 These bartenders have revitalized the Martini, Gibson, Gimlet, Negroni, and G&T and have created new venturesome cocktails like the Gin Basil and the Gin-Gin Mule.

 Gin tourism has developed.
 Bombay Sapphire has opened a new distillery, Laverstroke Mill, creating a visitor attraction and premium tasting experience.
 Beefeater is redesigning its distillery and tasting room in London.
 Premium gins now have the potential to gain a cult following similar to single malt scotches.

 This Halloween, try one of the exceptional premium sipping gins: Hendricks, Monkey 47, SipSmith, or Star of Bombay.
 For drama, make a Swamp Demon or simply drop some food-grade dry ice in your cocktail to create a smoky, creepy spectacle.
 Cheers to conjuring up a wickedly delicious gin cocktail.

-Preparation: Combine all ingredients in cocktail shaker and shake briskly over cubed ice.
-Double strain into cocktail glass.
+Preparation: Combine all ingredients in a cocktail shaker and shake briskly over cubed ice—double strain into a cocktail glass.